cjones6/chapydette/readme.md

 Installation
 -----------------
-This code was written using Python 3.7 and requires Cython, Faiss, Numba, Numpy, PyTorch, Scipy, and Scikit-learn.
-If you are using Anaconda you can install these via
+This code was written using Python 3.7 and requires Cython, Faiss, Jupyter, Matplotlib, Numba, Numpy, PyTorch, Scipy, and Scikit-learn.
+If you are using Anaconda you can install these in a new conda environment called `chpt` via
 ```
+conda create -y --name=chpt python=3.7
+conda activate chpt
-conda install cython numba numpy scipy scikit-learn
+conda install cython jupyter matplotlib nb_conda numba numpy scipy scikit-learn
 conda install pytorch torchvision cpuonly -c pytorch
 conda install faiss-cpu -c pytorch
 ```

+In order to compile the code you will need to have gcc installed.
+If you are using Ubuntu, you can install this via `sudo apt install build-essential`
-If you are using a Mac, you should also install llvm, gcc, and libgcc:
+If you are using a Mac, you should install llvm, gcc, and libgcc:
 `conda install llvm gcc libgcc`

 To then install this package, run
 `python setup.py install`
 from the installation directory.